We hope you enjoy reading this blog, if you want Tilt to help you create a culture where your top talent will love to work then click here.

 Tip #7 (Periodic Goal Evaluation): In your personal development journey, take time to assess how well you are progressing toward your established goals.

 How Can Tilt 365 Help with Self-Leadership?

-Tilt 365 has a collection of assessments that foster personal understanding and self-awareness.
+Tilt 365 has a collection of strengths assessments that foster personal understanding and self-awareness.
 As we mentioned earlier, amending faulty logic is one of the self-leadership strategies, and it’s worthwhile to utilize self-awareness in that process.